Here’s the thing:

 What your data gathering process looks like will depend on your CI function’s maturity, the size of your CI team, and your budget. 💰

-You’ll usually pull in data in the following ways:
+You’ll usually pull in data using a number of competitive intelligence techniques, but you'll start with the following methods:

 - Ad hoc research from other departments (e.g. sales, customer success).